svn2github/freearc/Installer/linux/readme.txt

 ===========================================================================

 Main changes in this version:
+* to be written...

+Main changes in FreeArc 0.50 alpha (June 23 2008):
 * GUI: WinArc executable renamed to FreeArc; a lot of usability improvements
 * Windows: added "Extract here" to .arc files context menu; added "FreeArc archive" to Explorer New command; added "Change skin" shortcut; config files are searched first in user-specific "Application Data\FreeArc" directory
 * Linux: fixed archive navigation & Unicode filenames support